ralhadeff/basic-machine-learning/README.md

 # machine-learning-tools
 **A python implementation for machine learning tools**

-*Written by Dr. Raphael Alhadeff, January-April 2019.*
+*Written by Dr. Raphael Alhadeff, January-May 2019.*

 This repository includes all my machine learning implementations in python.
 The purpose of this implementation is for my own training, and does not aim at being fast; *i.e.* although some sections in the code could be improved for efficiency (*e.g.* more vectorization) one of my goals here was to make the code more instructive for a human reading it.